 Yes, it is!
-Last night, Daniel Pinelli said that his first experiment with Durif was a blend of Shiraz and Durif (the Durif was a very small component).
+Daniel Pinelli from Pinelli Estate in Perth’s Swan Valley, said that his first experiment with Durif was a blend of Shiraz and Durif (the Durif was a very small component).
 In California, it is also sometimes blended into Cabernet Sauvignon or Zinfandel to add further body to the desired wine.

 How do you pronounce Durif?

 I think for a lot of the not so well-known grapes, a lot of people are put off asking or ordering them because they’re afraid they’ll sound silly.
 Don’t!
 Durif is definitely worth ordering, even if you think you sound silly saying it.
 However, here’s some help… Duh-rhif